tadeaspetak/santa/README.md

 1. Run the `init` command from your terminal, like `./santa-mac init`.
 2. This command generates a `data.json` file with basic sample config (TODO).
 3. Use your favourite editor to edit the `data.json` file.
-The attached JSON schema will help youwith the config.
+The attached JSON schema will help you with the config.

 ### Mailer